zanerock/format-and-lint/DEVELOPER_NOTES.md

 ## Dropping standard rules

-When we upgraded to the latest ['@stylistic'](https://eslint.style/) plugin and ruleset, we dropped the 'standard' rules.
+When we upgraded to the latest ['@stylistic'](https://eslint.style/) plugin and ruleset, we had a couple conflict with the 'standard' ruleset.
+We thought about dropping the standard rules, but there are a lot of good ones, so instead of losing that work, we deleted the conflicting rules.
+We may find additional conflicts in the future.

 ## Weird dependency